ZacharyBournand/crave-finder/Sprint3.md

 - POST /loginauth: It handles user login by receiving a User object (JSON-encoded) in the request body and responding with a session cookie if the user is successfully authenticated.

 - POST /logout: It handles user logout by getting a valid session cookie in the request; it then ends the current user session.

+- GET /restaurants/search: It handles search requests by extracting the search query parameters (location, term) from the request URL.
+It then sends a GET request to the Yelp API and decodes the JSON response into a struct.
+Then, it converts the struct into JSON format and writes the response to the HTTP response writer.

+- POST /rating: It handles the storage of users' ratings for a particular dish in a database.
+It parses an HTML file called "menu.component.html" and extract the name of the restaurant, the name of the dish that the user is rating, and the rating value selected by the user.
+Next, the function decodes the JSON data in the request body into a User struct.
+Then, it inserts the rating information into the database.

 Running the API